Avoid Shock Curing

 - Not applying bond aid at the beginning of your service (this helps with flexibility of the bond and maximize retention)

-For those watery eye’d clients, it’s recommended to tape something down to the outer corners of the eyes to absorb any leakyness.
-Try cutting our Glue Wipes into small squares, and take these down to the eye corners- works like a charm!
+For those watery eye’d clients, it’s recommended to tape something down to the outer corners of the eyes to absorb any leakiness and avoid shock curing.
+Try cutting our Glue Wipes into small squares, and tape these down to the eye corners- works like a charm!

 As for the Nano Mister, make sure to be keeping a safe distance from the clients eyes while misting.
-If the Nano Mister is too close to the face, the mist won't be as controlled and an excess amount of water may be dispersed onto the lashes.
+If the Nano Mister is too close to the face, the mist won't be as controlled and an excess amount of water may be dispersed onto the lashes, causing the tragic event of shock curing.
 Keep a safe distance when spraying- we recommend 30cm away from the clients face.
 Less is more, don’t overload lashes with mist.

 After a pre-service Lash Bath, don't rush right into starting the set.
 Make sure the clients lashes are decently dry before introducing glue into the mix.
 There is nothing messier than trying to adhere extensions to wet natural lashes… you’ll get a shocking result.